MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 ## Determine Approvers

-Approvers review Permissions On-Demand requests and have authority to approve or deny requests.
-Select Approvers for the authorization systems you want to use with Permissions On-Demand.
-We recommend at least two Approvers for each authorization system.
+**Approvers** review Permissions On-Demand requests and have authority to approve or deny requests.
+Select **Approvers** for the authorization systems you want to use with Permissions On-Demand.
+We recommend at least two **Approvers** for each authorization system.

 ## Create Microsoft Entra ID security groups for Approvers

-To delegate permissions, your IAM team creates Microsoft Entra ID security groups that map to your Approvers.
-Ensure Approvers with shared ownership and responsibilities are in the same security group.
+To delegate permissions, your IAM team creates Microsoft Entra ID security groups that map to your **Approvers**.
+Ensure **Approvers** with shared ownership and responsibilities are in the same security group.

 We recommend you use [PIM for Groups](~/id-governance/privileged-identity-management/concept-pim-for-groups.md).
 This provides JIT access to Approver permissions to approve or deny Permissions On-Demand requests.